djugei/djugei.github.io/content/no_std-motivation.md

 impossible to express in alloc-free Rust.

-Because many tasks actually do not require a Turing machine to solve, actually solving them on a l less powerful machine is a fun challenge and I think that is why I like it.
+Because many tasks actually do not require a Turing machine to solve, actually solving them on a less powerful machine is a fun challenge and I think that is why I like it.

 ## (mostly) a single stack automaton?